Southeast Texas: Climate

 Compared to the rest of the state, Southeast Texas' climate is warmer in winter and cooler in summer.
 On average, the region receives more rain than other parts of the state, and it experiences a wet season and dry season like the tropics.
 This can increase the humidity level in the region.
 The relatively mild and wet climate is largely due to the influence of the Gulf of Mexico.

 The Southeast Texas region can be comparable to that of Southern Louisiana in climate.
 Average annual rainfall in the Golden Triangle is 60 inches (1,500 mm).
 Rainfall totals in other parts of Southeast Texas are lower, but still in excess of 40 inches (1,000 mm) per year.
 During Tropical Storm Claudette in 1979, the city of Alvin recorded an official 24-hour rainfall total of 42 inches (1,067 mm)—the highest one-day rainfall total ever measured in the United States.
 Nederland received 66 inches during Harvey.

 Houston has been called the "Lightning Capital of Texas", as its density of lightning strikes is higher than it is in other parts of the state.
 This area of unusually high lightning activity stretches from Houston eastward into Southwest Louisiana.
 Much of this can be explained by the natural occurrence of thunderstorms in the region, which form almost daily during the wet season.
 However, the unusual clustering of lightning around the developed areas of Houston, the Golden Triangle, and Lake Charles, Louisiana have led many researchers to believe that some combination of urban heat islands and air pollution are responsible for increasing the number of lightning strikes beyond even the already-high natural levels.

 Southeast Texas is vulnerable to hurricanes.
 Major hurricanes that have severely affected the area in the 21st century include Hurricane Rita in 2005; Hurricane Ike, which passed over much of Houston and surrounding areas in 2008; and Hurricane Harvey, which inundated Southeast Texas in 2017.
 Weaker storms strike the area routinely.
 Some, like Tropical Storm Allison and Tropical Storm Claudette, have caused considerable damage.

 Culture

-The culture of Southeast Texas is closer to Acadiana in Louisiana or the Gulf Coast of Mississippi, than it is to West Texas; among some of its population, Cajun and Creole identity has been preserved.
+The culture of Southeast Texas is closer to Acadiana in Louisiana or the Gulf Coast of Mississippi, than it is to West Texas; among some of its population, Cajun and Creole identity has been preserved and can be seen during cultural celebrations such as Mardi Gras.
 Much of contemporary Southeast Texas has its roots in traditions that go back generations; the region is consistent with much of northern and eastern Texas in that it is part of the Bible Belt—an area in which many inhabitants have strongly traditional Protestant Christian beliefs.
 Additionally, the Catholic Church in the United States has remained a prominent religious influence since Spanish colonization and missionary work.
 Among its largest cities in East Texas outside Houston, many still follow a rural Southern way of life, especially in dialect, mannerisms, and cuisine.